|

 the Reformation and for almost a century afterward, Seton House was the

-places for the priests, and the first mansion at which the clergy coming from
+places for the priests, and the first mansion at which the clergy and diplomats coming from

 the Continent were received and entertained, after landing in disguise in that

 part of Scotland.
-The Seton’s also had a large and magnificent townhouse in
+In addition to a large host of other estates, the Seton’s also had a large and magnificent townhouse in

-the French ambassador Manzeville.
-It is referred to in the Diurnal of
+the French ambassador Manzeville as well, and it was well-referred to in the Diurnal of

 Occurents in Scotland.